 Other things to note

 Important message: Mobile phone reception in the area is poor - Vodaphone is best from outside the sitting room window.
 Because of this the landline telephone is available, but for local calls only.

 Water skiing, water-boarding, sailing is available just a few miles towards Ambleside, and Lake cruises are a feature at Bowness - on - Windermere.
 The house is at the foot of the Kirkston Pass, one of the highest passes in the Lake District that connects with Ullswater.

-Dogs are allowed as long they are kept on leads outside the garden or back door.
-Farmers will kill dogs that worry the sheep; there are a lot of sheep!
+Dogs are allowed as long they are kept on leads once outside the garden gate or back door.
+The farmer has sheep in the field opposite the garden gate.

 I like to be busy, I'm quite independent, still passionate about what I do and I write - a lot.
 At 72 I still work six days a week from 10am to 7pm; it's my choice - I like to be involved in day to day teaching routines.
 On the other hand I relish the opportunities I take to visit my children and catch up with my grandchildren.

 I've been in Hong Kong since February 1969 - a long time, but I was born in Lancaster, Lancs and spent my teenage years climbing in the Langdales.
 These days I drive or walk down the valley to take advantage of its restorative views.